For Every Season of Your Life

 Supporting Portland’s wellbeing — from toddlers to later adulthood.

-At Oak Hills Counseling Center, we believe growth doesn’t come with an age limit.
-Life brings different challenges at every stage, and we’re here to walk alongside you through them all.
-Our team offers a wide range of therapy services to support children, teens, and adults, always with care that’s tailored to your season of life.
+At Oak Hills Counseling Center, we are committed to ensuring clients of all ages have access to skilled clinicians both in person or virtually online.
+We help you connect with clinicians who offer a wide range of therapy services to support children, teens, adults, couples, groups, and families.
 Whether you’re just starting out or well into your nineties, we’re honored to be part of your journey and to serve our Portland community with heart.

-Some of the Challenges We Help You Manage
+Some of the Challenges Our Clinicians Help You Manage

 Portland | Tigard | Lake Oswego | Tualatin | Beaverton | West Linn